rtts/debian/roles/wol/README.md

 command run every time the computer boots.
-However, it turned out that supplying the correct value for the placeholder `%i` (or even finding the correct `man` page out of the 200+ systemd `man` pages that documents what `%i` even stands for) is impossible to do from a generic playbook role, because the name of the network device is unknown.
+However, it turned out that supplying the correct value for the placeholder `%i` (or even finding the correct `man` page out of the 200+ systemd `man` pages that documents it) is impossible to do from a generic playbook role, because the name of the network device is unknown.
 (Again, in the good old days the name of the primary interface would simply be `eth0`, but they have changed it to a gibberish name like `enp1s2` to "helpfully" indicate that the device is present on bus number 2 in slot number 3, or whatever.)

 Moreover, the `ethtool` command will not work at all when NetworkManager is installed, according to the following warning in